suborbital/vektor/docs/README.md

 ```
 This example shows a group created with three middleware.
 The first adds the `Content-Type` response header (and is included with `vk`), the second and third are the examples from above.
 When the group is mounted to the server, the chain of middleware are put in place, and are run before the registered handler.
 When groups are nested, the middleware from the parent group are run before the middleware of any child groups.
 In the example of nested groups above, any middleware set on the `apiGroup` groups would run before any middleware set on the `v1` or `v2` groups.

 Afterware is similar, but is run _after_ the request handler.
 Who knew!
 Afterware cannot modify response body or status code, but can modify response headers using the `ctx` object.
+Afterware will **always run**, even if something earlier in the request chain fails.
 Here's an example:

 ```golang
 func logAfter(r *http.Request, ctx *vk.Ctx) {